 - Grilled pineapple, sliced banana, and chopped mint

 - Wild mushrooms marinated in puree of pineapple and grilled fruit salsa

-Says Chef Anthony: "We all have our favorite fruits and vegetables.
-It’s a treat to turn them into something brand new as pizza toppings, especially now that the markets are filling up with fabulous summer produce."
+Says Chef Anthony: “We all have our favorite fruits and vegetables.
+It’s a treat to turn them into something brand new as pizza toppings.
+Especially tasty is adorning your pizzas with in-season produce.”

-For those with creamy cravings, member "juno" recently had a flash of genius, all because of leftovers!
-"One of my favorite foods," she confesses, "is White Pizza with its creamy cream-based sauce, but I know it’s bad.
+For those with creamy cravings, Pritikin alum “juno” recently had a flash of genius, all because of leftovers!
+“One of my favorite foods,” she confesses, “is White Pizza with its creamy, cream-based sauce, but I know it’s bad.
 Well, I accidentally created a totally Pritikin White Pizza out of leftovers, and it’s pretty darn good.
 I used the Pritikin Creamed Spinach recipe as my white sauce.
-I had extra sitting in the fridge."
+I had extra sitting in the fridge.”